Here are 10 breeds of adorable cat suited to homes with children

-There’s nothing more adorable than when your friendly and adorable cats gives you loving head boops – so it is easy to see why cats and kittens are adored by many households across the world.
+There’s nothing more adorable than when your friendly and loving cat gives you loving head boops – so it is easy to see why cats and kittens are adored by many households across the world.

 It is reported that the average cat owner actually own a minimum of two cats – though we are sure you may know some with many more.